WHY so popular?

 Symptomatic rupture is now rare (<5% at 10-yrs) but increases with time.
-If a cohesive implant ruptures the gel doesn’t “run”.
+If a cohesive implant ruptures the gel doesn’t “run” initially.
 The gel in a good quality implant has a consistency like a jelly that has just come out of the fridge.
 You can push your finger into it and withdraw it slowly with the silicone staying together in the implant.
 The outer layer of the implant is the strong elasticated shell that holds the silicone gel.
 This outer shell is made from several layers of a stronger denser silicone that resists stretch and pressure.
 If it breaks or splits, silicone doesn’t usually immediately escape.
-In fact it rarely does so and you may have no idea as you would not normally have any symptoms.
-You also have another line of defence – your body forms a strong thin tissue layer around your implant within a few weeks of surgery – this is called the capsule.
+In fact it rarely does so and you may have no idea as you would not normally have any symptoms early on.
+You also have another line of defence – your body forms a strong but thin tissue layer around your implant within a few weeks of surgery – this is called the capsule.
 It is like a membrane and is an important structure as even with a silent rupture it serves as a further protective layer between your implant and the breast tissue.

-Even with no symptoms, and a normal clinical examination silent ruptures may be detected in about 10% of patients on MRI at 10-years.
+Even with no symptoms, and a normal clinical examination, silent ruptures may be detected in about 10% of patients on MRI at 10-years.
 This was shown in the original FDA data submitted by the manufactures McGhan and Mentor when they applied for the rigorous process of regulatory approval in America.
 It is robust data and serves as the best guide to current implant behaviour.
 Having an exchange at the 10-year mark is therefore a good safe practice to follow because of this, even thought the implant manufactures state the lifespan of their implants is 10-20 years, and even though the implant manufactures offer a lifetime guarantee in case of rupture.
 The guarantee provides a new implant and not the full cost of your revision surgery.
 Some manufactures now claim rupture rates of <1% at 9 years but the data on which this is based is different to the FDA data that used MRI studies!
 The patients could have silent ruptures.

 How long does the operation take?